 1. Be aware of your organization’s policies and procedures around the project budget.
 Your organization might have established processes regarding how quotes and estimates are to be obtained.
 Some companies include developer time, while others don’t.
 Make sure you get information on this before moving forward.

 2. The Work Breakdown Structure is a good starting point.
 It shows all work to be done for the project so starting here to build associated costs is a good start.

 3. Be sure you know exactly what items are needed.
 Always work with the project team to get specs on exactly what to purchase.
 Defer to their expertise to ensure that everything is accurate.
 You want to have quotes on the right piece of equipment to avoid price surprises later.
 Collaborate with the appropriate representatives from development, training, infrastructure, quality assurance, testing, and business, and anyone else that may be involved.

 4. Make sure you include all costs, such as shipping and taxes.

 5. Refer to past projects for helpful information.
 There will be historical information to be gained from past projects, such as actual time to complete development of similar projects.
 Consult with team members from similar past projects for input.
 Utilize lessons learned from the past and use those to improve project estimates and budgets going forward.

 6. Not all companies include developer time in the budget.
 When it is included, it is usually done by determining the time to develop the solution converted to dollars.
 This can be one of the trickiest components.
 The development team should provide the time needed to complete the development work.
 This will be converted to dollars, and the hourly rate will be provided either by the development team or someone else.

-- Consider if you need to factor in the cost of time to develop documentation and training, and the actually training delivery.
+- Consider if you need to factor in the cost of time to develop documentation and training, and the actual training delivery.

 - Testing and debugging will need to be included.

-- Developer support time post go-live may need to be included.
+- Production support and maintenance (after go-live) may need to be included.